bpm-diag/SCAN/README.md

 ![Export of file](images/img5.JPG)

-At the end, the output of the tool are:
+Thus, the output of the tool consists in:
-- a **.xes** file which represents the correct segments that you have found thank to your investigation;
+- a **.xes** event log file which stores the segments that satisfy the list of *DECLARE* constraints you chose;
-- **log_timestamp.txt** that is created every time that you upload a file and in the exactly moment in which you done that.
-The file represents all the actions that you have performed during your investigation: every rule correctly applied, every deletion, but also the download of the file and if you have clicked on clear.
-In this way it is possible to know all the needed action to reach the result.
+- **log_timestamp.txt** file that is created every time you upload a *.xes* event log file within the tool.
+This file logs all the steps you have performed during your run, i.e.: each constraint you applied/deleted, the different buttons you clicked, etc...
-These files are available inside the *timestamp* folder in the project.
+These files are available inside the *timestamp* folder of the project.

+For a video demonstration of the tool please refer to the following link: https://tinyurl.com/demo-tool